Ashay Nigam

-The AI monitoring assistant revealed where the monitoring tool couldn’t scale.
+The AI monitoring assistant exposed a scaling gap in the monitoring tool.

 Users weren’t scanning dashboards anymore.